C20H12/Soysauce/readme.md

 - Download as ZIP, then unzip the file.
 Or clone the repo.
 - Goto [chrome://extensions/](chrome://extensions/)
 - Top-right corner, enable "Developer mode"
-- Click "Load unpacked" and choose the folder the contains this extension.
+- Click "Load unpacked" and choose the folder that contains this extension.